ietf-wg-asdf/SDF/sdf.md

 This appendix describes the syntax of SDF using CDDL {{-cddl}}.
-Note that this appendix was derived from Ari Keranen's "alt-schema" and Michael Kosters "schema", with a view of covering the syntax that is currently in use at the One Data Model `playground` repository.
+Note that this appendix was derived from Ari Keranen's "alt-schema" and Michael Koster's "schema", with a view of covering the syntax that is currently in use at the One Data Model `playground` repository.

 TODO: Align with full framework syntax, as required.